whtevn/bamble/README.md

     $ cat filename.bambled | bamble read -b book1

+## WARNING ##

+pads are ONE TIME USE ONLY and are currently deleted at the time of reading without any interraction from you, the user.
+Be advised

 there are more options described in the help section of the app and each of its subcommands

     $ bamble -h